 Highlights.
 Online consumers spend the most on clothing & accessories, followed by home furnishings, consumer electronics, and personal care products.

-- American consumers are most likely to buy their apparel online as opposed to in-store.
+- American consumers are most likely to buy their apparel and accessories online as opposed to in-store.

 What Americans Buy Most Online

-In the United States, people are more likely to buy home electronics and media than perishable groceries.
+In the United States, people are more likely to buy clothing and electronics than perishable groceries.

 - 18.3% of retail revenue for clothing and accessories comes from online purchases.